 Nathan Cone

-A native of Spring, Texas, Nathan began his broadcasting career while studying at San Antonio’s Trinity University, where he majored in Communication, with minors in Communication Management and Art/Art History.
+A native of Houston who grew up in Spring, Texas, Nathan began his broadcasting career while studying at San Antonio’s Trinity University, where he majored in Communication, with minors in Communication Management and Art/Art History.
 At Trinity University’s KRTU, he was a student manager, serving as Jazz Program Director and Operations Manager.
 Nathan graduated with a B.A. in Communication from Trinity University with minors in Communication Management and Art/Art History.

-Currently, Nathan enjoys studying classic and contemporary films, especially Disney movies and those of the late director Stanley Kubrick.
+Nathan enjoys studying classic and contemporary films, especially Disney movies and those of the late director Stanley Kubrick.
 He's the curator of Texas Public Radio's popular summer film series, Cinema Tuesdays.
 He’s a musical omnivore, with a house full of classical, rock, and jazz compact discs and LPs.
-His favorite classical composer is Beethoven.
-His favorite jazz performer is Miles Davis, his favorite rock band is The Beatles, and his favorite film is Singin' in the Rain, which he enjoys watching with his wife and two children.
+His favorite classic composer is Beethoven, and his favorite contemporary composer is Michael Torke.
+His favorite jazz performer and composer is Miles Davis, his favorite rock band is The Beatles, and his favorite film is Singin' in the Rain, which he enjoys watching with his wife and two children.

 -